 What would be your advice to young people?

 My advice would be to do something that you are passionate about and that you love but incorporate some entrepreneurial and flexible skills as well.
-If for example, you are looking to have a career in tourism, give some thought to what it is you really like doing and how you can adapt that to and prepare yourself for a future which is uncertain.
+For example, if you are looking to have a career in tourism, give some thought to what it is you really like doing within tourism and how you can adapt that to a future which is uncertain.